cedrickchee/awesome-transformer-nlp/README.md

 6. [OpenGPT-2: We Replicated GPT-2 Because You Can Too](https://medium.com/@vanya_cohen/opengpt-2-we-replicated-gpt-2-because-you-can-too-45e34e6d36dc) - the authors trained a 1.5 billion parameter GPT-2 model on a similar sized text dataset and they reported results that can be compared with the original model.
 7. [MSBuild demo of an OpenAI generative text model generating Python code](https://www.youtube.com/watch?v=fZSFNUT6iY8) [video] - The model that was trained on GitHub OSS repos.
 The model uses English-language code comments or simply function signatures to generate entire Python functions.
 Cool!
 8. [GPT-3: Language Models are Few-Shot Learners (paper)](https://arxiv.org/abs/2005.14165) by Tom B. Brown (OpenAI) et al. - "We train GPT-3, an autoregressive language model with 175 billion parameters :scream:, 10x more than any previous non-sparse language model, and test its performance in the few-shot setting."
+9. [elyase/awesome-gpt3](https://github.com/elyase/awesome-gpt3) - A collection of demos and articles about the OpenAI GPT-3 API.

 ### Additional Reading